fil-james-maclean/animation-styleguide/source/content/01-what-why-animate.md

    *Animations are to be used sparingly and should mostly go unnoticed by the end user.
 The more animation is used the less emphasis it carries.*

 Be modest
-   *Even if a lot of time was spend crafting an animation that doesn't mean users should know about it.
-It is tempting to place an animation front and center or embellish it to reflect level of effort, this often has the affect of looking 'boastful' which is not appropriate.*
+   *It's tempting to place an animation front and center or embellish it to reflect the effort that went into it.
+At best this looks 'boastful' and at worst can leave users confused as to the level of significance an animation has.*

 https://startupsventurecapital.com/your-ui-isn-t-a-disney-movie-703f7fbd24d2#.1nzdq9i7e